My Favorite Things (song): Cover versions

 In 1964, Jack Jones became the first of many artists to include the song on a Christmas album.

 In 1965, a popular version of the song performed by Diana Ross and The Supremes was included in the group's album release Merry Christmas.
 Their version was featured in the 2018 Christmas film of The Grinch soundtrack.

 Herb Alpert and the Tijuana Brass released a version in 1969 as a single from their 1968 album, Christmas Album.
 It reached number 45 on the Billboard 100.

 Kenny Rogers recorded a version which appeared on his first holiday album titled "Christmas" in 1981.

 Lorrie Morgan's version appeared in 1994 and again in 1999 at number 64 and number 69, respectively, on the Hot Country Songs chart after she recorded it for her 1993 album, Merry Christmas from London.

 UK R&B group Big Brovaz released a version in 2003 titled "Favourite Things" with reworked lyrics about expensive and glamorous objects.

 Chicago dropped a Latin beat onto their 2011 version featured on their album, Chicago XXXIII: O Christmas Three.
 It reached the Top 10 on the Billboard Adult Contemporary chart.

 In her 2019 song "7 Rings", Ariana Grande interpolates the melody of "My Favorite Things".
 The song topped the charts in 15 countries.

+Christina Aguilera covered the song in 2025 for her theatrical concert film Christina Aguilera: Christmas in Paris, directed by Sam Wrench.